DineshMadhavanM/PLAYKERS-BOOKING_NEW/replit.md

 - **Client**: React application in `/client` directory with component-based architecture
 - **Server**: Express API in `/server` directory with modular route handling
 - **Shared**: Common TypeScript types and schemas in `/shared` directory
-- **Database**: Drizzle configuration and migrations for schema management
+- **Database**: MongoDB collections and custom storage interface for data management

 # External Dependencies